AdBoc/Song-Generator/README.md

-v 0.6.1 - button is not rendered if there is no song v 0.6.9 - moved requests to apiService.js, changed navBar, fixed update user and noSong now returns 404 v 0.7 - fixed login and username problem
+v 0.6.1 - button is not rendered if there is no song v 0.6.9 - moved requests to apiService.js, changed navBar, fixed update user and noSong now returns 404 v 0.7 - fixed login and username problem v 0.7.5 - added css and max-length counter to textField

 ToDo:
 weryfikacja pól